 Dealing with a difficult person is draining and zaps you emotionally, especially if the difficult person you are dealing with is your boss.
+A survey shows that 57% of employees left a job, and 32% are seriously considering it because of their boss.
 It can be mentally demanding and stressful.
-It also affects almost every area of your life: your work performance, your personal life, your relationship with the people around you and your relationship with yourself.
+It can also affect almost every area of your life: your work performance, personal life, and relationship with the people around you.

 Dealing with a difficult boss should be taken seriously.
 If quitting your job is not in your options at the moment, then there are things you can do to reduce the damage to yourself for having a difficult boss.

 1. Identify what motivates your boss.

 Put yourself into the shoes of your boss.
 How does your boss see the world?
 What are the goals of your boss for the company?
 What does he care about?

 It is important that you know what drives your boss and what keeps him up at night.
 You can decipher this by listening carefully to what he is saying during your meetings.
 Your boss may sometimes appear gnarly and sound egocentric, but he might have a point to what he is saying and has a valid reason why your boss snaps.

 Here are some questions to help you better understand your boss: